karlicoss/cachew/README.md

 * why `sqlite` database for storage?

-  It's pretty efficient and iterables (i.e. sequences) map onto database rows in a very straightforward manner.
+  It's pretty efficient and iterables (i.e. sequences) map onto database rows in a very straightforward manner, plus we get some concurrency guarantees.

+  There is also a somewhat experimental backend which uses a simple file (jsonl-like) for storage, you can use it via `@cache(backend='file')`, or via `settings.DEFAULT_BACKEND`.
+  It's slightly faster than sqlite judging by benchmarks, but unless you're caching millions of items this shouldn't really be noticeable.

-  That said it would be interesting to experiment with alternative storages, e.g. in-RAM or distributed like Redis.
+  It would also be interesting to experiment with in-RAM storages.

+  I had [a go](https://github.com/karlicoss/cachew/issues/9) at Redis as well, but performance for writing to cache was pretty bad.
+That said it could still be interesting for distributed caching if you don't care too much about performance.

 # Tips and tricks